ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 - Shared cache
 - MemTable

-Each of these components limit is dynamically recalculated each second, so that each of them consumes memory proportionally to its limit threshold and total consumed memory stays around target memory utilization.
+Each of these components' limit is dynamically recalculated each second, so that each of them consumes memory proportionally to its limit threshold and total consumed memory stays around target memory utilization.

 Memory limits can be configured either in absolute bytes or as a percentage relative to the [hard memory limit](#hard-memory-limit).
 Using percentages is advantageous for managing clusters with nodes of varying capacities.
 If both absolute byte and percentage limits are specified, the memory controller uses a combination of both (maximum for lower limits, minimum for upper limits).